Alchemication/c-csv-2-xlsx/README.md

 # c-csv-2-xlsx
-Efficient script to convert csv files to xlsx
+Efficient script to convert csv files to xlsx written in C without any fancy stuff, like Excel styles, etc.

 This script was created to convert csv files to xlsx files with high speed.